danwing/signaling-use-cases/draft-bwbr-tsvwg-signaling-use-cases.md

 those flows to best accomodate the needs of the various applications (on a single host) and between hosts on a network.

+### Abuse and Constraints

+It is important that not every flow be prioritized; otherwise, the network devolves into the best-effort network that existed prior to metadata signaling.
+It is a requirement that mechanisms exist to prevent this occurrence.
+The mechanism might be simple, for example a cellular network might allow one flow from a subscriber to declare itself as important; other flows with that subscriber are denied attempts to prioritize themselves.
+The mechanism might be more complex where authentication and authorization is performed by an enterprise network which, itself, decides which flows are important based on its policy and only the enterprise network communicates flow priorities to the ISP network.
+The enterprise might prioritize certain users (e.g., IT staff, CEO), certain equipment (audio/video equipment in a conference room), or whatever its policies it might want.

 #### Interactive Media

 Examples: VoIP, gaming, virtual desktop.